emwu1024/resippy/README.md

 15. Learnt how to use interface for prop type declaration: https://www.reddit.com/r/reactjs/comments/wjq51d/is_reactfc_not_recommended_what_are_other/ AND https://medium.com/@jeffbutsch/typescript-interface-functions-c691a108e3f1
 16. Researched image storage types, ended up wanting to use Amazon S3 but was concerned about surprise billing horror stories and opted for local storage for now.
 17. Currently following this multer MERN tutorial: https://www.youtube.com/watch?v=srPXMt1Q0nY - really brilliantly explained
+18. Will use server storage + multer + sharp for now for MVP, on the backlog will add looking into implementing S3